GLAC Dialogue Forum

 The current COVID crisis can be seen as one of many disruptions in the VUCA world for those of us who run businesses.
 For many small and medium size enterprises it surely means that we have to reinvent ourselves because we are not going back to normal.
 What are the key issues SMEs are facing today fighting for survival?
 And how can we prepare our people and business for the period after COVID-19?
-On the other hand: what can we contribute e.g. by strenghtening the health and social sector in our countries because their functioning or non-functioning directly affects us…
+On the other hand: what can we contribute e.g. by strengthening the local health systems and social sector in our countries because their functioning or non-functioning directly affects us…

 Covid-19 has plunged the world into crisis.
 The current pandemic is of unprecedented magnitude touching not only the vulnerable, but every dimension of a country’s socio-economic backbone, livelihood and future.
 The challenge now is to deal with the crisis properly, mitigate its effects and ensure that a country is not hit with the same force by another wave of covid or another crisis.
 How can we better prepare a society or country for collective action in crises situations?
 Government leadership in consultation, coordination and planning with a diverse range of stakeholders is key to building consensus and accelerating impact.
-How can we minimize reinventing the wheel and capture best practice and past experiences to inform national COVID-response and mitigation planning?
-How can lessons learned be shared and disseminated to inform immediate, medium-term and long term planning frameworks?
+How can lessons learned from former crisis be shared and disseminated to inform immediate, medium-term and long-term planning frameworks?
 Which actors besides the government play a role here?
 And to what extent can the GLAC network support with its global experience in multistakeholder approaches and best practice examples?

 COVID-19 poses particular challenges to rural and marginalised communities, starting from adhering to hygenic practices to the future of work.
 What are the challenges for farming and farm workers?
 Mayank Jain shares experiences from India.
 On the other hand what are the opportunities and how can social economy and coming back to traditional values that center around sharing and caring for fellow human beings be revived at the same time using new technologies?

 In countries with high corruption potential politics is often treated as highly lucrative business and corruptive structures integrate political elite with large business and organized crime.
-As a result, the question arises how to transform corruption from highly lucrative and low risk into the low profitability and high-risk activity?
+H ow to transform corruption from highly lucrative and low risk into the low profitability and high-risk activity?
 This also raises the question of how to make integrity the guiding principle of a society.

 Sharing experiences about Online and offline Impact formats such as the 24h Impact Playground & multistakeholder relations and sustainable value creation.
 Exploring how the GLAC community can work with this method and toolkit in the collaboration as an action-network!